Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Application deadlines and waitlists vary.
 Some schools fill quickly or give priority to siblings and returning families.

-- Private preschools sometimes offer more flexibility (rolling admissions, extended care), but can fill up fast, especially if they offer something unique like a Mandarin immersion program.
+- Private preschools sometimes offer more flexibility (rolling admissions, extended care), but can fill up fast, especially if they offer something unique like the Mandarin immersion program in that city.

 Step 4: Touring the Best Preschools in Sacramento